xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 - Map test cases between Katalon Studio and ADO.
 - In ADO, you can send and view Test Results of both Test Suites and Test Cases executed in Katalon Studio.

+???
 What is the phase of this feature (alpha, beta, PoC, official,...)
-If it's not officially supported, where can users get the build for trying out the feature
+If it's not officially supported, where can users get the build for trying out the feature ???

-**Prerequisite**
+**Prerequisites**

+- Katalon Studio v8.0 onwards.
 - An active Katalon Studio Enterprise license.

 ### Enable the Integration and Authenticate Azure DevOps Organization